cauIfield/cauIfield/README.md

 i think a wedding ring would look a lot better but string works too - ellie >_<

 IM STILL WAITING FOR THAT RING BTW. - NID.

+OK WELL MATCHING BRACELETS YOU MADE IS BASICALLY THE SAME THING IT COUNTS. - ELLIE.